Are cavities preventable?

 Prevention of cavities

 - Brush your teeth at least twice a day with a toothpaste containing fluoride.
-Every time you skip a brush, any buildup of bacteria get worse, something that can be eliminated with an easy, two-minute brush.
+Each brushing lasts only two minutes and keeps harmful bacteria and acid off your teeth.
+When you skip brushing, the buildup of bacteria gets worse, which can lead to cavities.

-- Dentists will also tell you that the most important time to brush your teeth is before bed.
+- The most important time to brush your teeth is right before bed.
 At night, your saliva, which is your body’s defense against bacteria, naturally decreases while you sleep.
+Going to bed with a clean mouth ensures bacteria doesn’t build up too much while you’re asleep.

-- Brush after each meal, unless you have eaten or drunk something acidic, as the acid weakens the tooth enamel, and brushing too soon can damage your teeth.
-If you know you are going to have some acidic, brush beforehand.
+- Don’t brush your teeth after eating or drinking something acidic.
+Since acid weakens the tooth enamel, brushing too soon can damage your teeth.
+If you know you are going to have something acidic, brush beforehand or wait at least 30 minutes after your meal to brush again.

-- Floss regularly to get rid of the acid-developing food in between your teeth that your toothbrush can’t reach.
-Many people find that flossers, or floss picks, make the job easier, versus wrapping a strand of floss around your fingers.
-If you are a good flosser, the traditional floss technique is far better and more effective on your mouth, but if you find that you are avoiding flossing, picks are a better alternative than nothing at all.
-Use one with a disposable flossing head (vs. the ones that are entirely disposable) to reduce your carban footprint.
-IT also can be easier to get children in a good flossing habit with child-sized flossers that usually come in animal shapes or bright colors.
+- Floss regularly to get rid of the food and bacteria hiding between your teeth.
+To establish this habit, many people find that flossers, or floss picks, make the job easier.
+Although the traditional floss technique is far better and more effective, flossers or floss picks are better than not flossing at all.
+Use one with a disposable flossing head (vs. the ones that are entirely disposable) to reduce your carbon footprint.
+It also can be easier to get children in a good flossing habit with child-sized flossers, which usually come in animal shapes or bright colors.
 Another option that makes flossing even easier and even a bit more fun is a water flosser, though it does come with a price tag.

-- Chew sugar-free gums with xylitol, as studies have shown that it can inhibit the growth of the bacteria that cause cavities
+- Chew sugar-free gums with xylitol, as studies have shown that it can inhibit the growth of the bacteria that causes cavities.

 - Drink water.
-Not only does the water help rinse your mouth of stuck food debris that can turn into plaque, but almost all US cities have cavity-preventing fluoride in their public water systems.
+Not only does the water help remove stuck food debris that can turn into plaque, but almost all US cities have cavity-preventing fluoride in their public water systems.

-- Talk to you dentist about sealants, which are painted onto the surface of your back teeth, called molars.
-Besides being hard to reach with a tooth brush, molars and have small pits and grooves, making them a breeding ground for bacteria to get stuck.
+- Talk to you dentist about sealants, which are painted onto the surface of your back teeth.
+These teeth, called molars, are hard to reach with a toothbrush and have small pits and grooves, making them a breeding ground for bacteria.
 Sealants cover molars and form a barrier that protects teeth from cavities.

 - Visit your dentist regularly for professional cleanings and oral exams.

-At the end of the day, even if you are a careful eater, brusher and flosser, plaque is simply a tough, sticky residue to get rid of completely from all the nooks and crannies of your mouth, especially because you can’t see them.
-Regular cleanings are absolutely necessary, and the more you wait between them, the tougher and longer they will be!
+At the end of the day, even if you are a careful eater and practice daily brushing and flossing, plaque is simply a tough, sticky residue that’s difficult to get rid of.
+Since you can’t see all the nooks and crannies where plaque likes to hide, regular cleanings are absolutely necessary for good oral health.
+The longer you wait between each visit, the tougher and longer your cleaning will be!

 Posted In: Oral & Dental Health Tips